A Man, A Plan, A Canal, Panama*

 To Acapulco

 Our travels began pleasantly on March 21, 1998, with an early morning limo ride to JFK Airport in New York.
 We were flying AeroMexico, an airline I'd barely heard of before this trip.
 Our first surprise came when we learned that the plane would be landing in Mexico City, rather than going straight through to Acapulco.
 When we landed at Mexico City at about 1:30 p.m., I was under the impression that our next flight was scheduled for 2 p.m.
 And so, when we were forced to wait in line for Mexican immigration, not having any idea where the next gate would be or how long it would take, I started getting a little edgy about the connection.
 At long last we got to the head of the line and were told to go to a particular gate number.
 The woman said: "Make a left.
 It's not far."
-A first class understatement.
+A first class understatement!
 We started walking and walking and walking.
 It seemed endless.
 2 p.m. was fast approaching.
 Before I knew it, I was practically running, gripping the tickets and passports in my right hand, Carole trailing not far behind.
 When we finally arrived at the gate after what seemed like a two mile walk (by this time I'd noticed that the Mexico City airport had no arrival/departure TV screens), I was totally convinced that the plane had left or that I had the wrong gate.
 But, ah, relief; we discovered that the plane had not yet even arrived and would be at another gate nearby.

 The flight to Acapulco was uneventful.
 Fortunately, the bags came off quickly, and we began the adventure of our first cruise.
-We were destined for Royal Caribbean's Legend of the Seas, a rather beautiful and large ship which holds about 1800 passengers.
-With several hundred crew members, it is clearly a floating city with its own desalinization and waste treatment facilities.
+We were destined for Royal Caribbean's Legend of the Seas, a rather beautiful and large ship which held about 1800 passengers.
+With several hundred crew members, it was clearly a floating city with its own desalinization and waste treatment facilities.
 And we discovered quickly that Royal Caribbean is a very efficient enterprise.
 I can barely remember picking up the bags and going through Mexican customs.
 The bags were immediately taken by Royal Caribbean's people and we were herded onto buses for our trip to the ship.

 And there we were: Acapulco, a placename with a great deal of romantic charm.
 The city is in a lovely location with spectacular hills overlooking beautiful beaches and bays.
 But it was painfully obvious that Acapulco, which had undoubtedly once been a gorgeous, quiet spot, was now overrun by hotels, tourist shops, commercial establishments, and fast food.
 The bus trip took us literally from one end of Acapulco to the other, over hills and down windy roads, until we finally arrived at the large and spectacular ship.